gvwilson/thirdbit/src/fiction/iffy/index.md

 He removed the drone's other tiny arm, stowed it beside its twin, and handed the compact little machine to Iffy.
-"Probably best if you don't tell your uncle about this part," he said quietly as he used the nail of his left thumb to peel the false skin back from the pad of his right forefinger.
+"Probably best if you don't tell your uncle about this part," he said quietly, then used the nail of his left thumb to peel the false skin back from the pad of his right forefinger.
 Underneath lay a small patch of silver whose lights blinked in time with the larger square set in his temple.